orisai/scheduler/docs/README.md

 - `--script=<script>` (or `-s`) - script executed by worker (defaults to `bin/console`)
 - `--command=<command>` (or `-c`) - command executed by worker (defaults to `scheduler:run`)
-- `--force` - force run when non-interactive CLI is detected (!make sure you can terminate the worker!)
+- `--force` - force run when non-interactive CLI is detected (ensure the worker can be terminated!)

 ### Explain command

-Explain cron expression syntax
+Explain cron expression syntax:

 ```shell
 bin/console scheduler:explain